 Request: A Request as used in this policy is a claim by a Lineal Descendant or Tribe for Cultural Affiliation or State Cultural Affiliation to Human Remains or Cultural Items, or a Request for the transfer of Human Remains or Cultural Items, under either a Repatriation Request or a Disposition Request.
 A Requestor is a person or Tribe making such Request.

 Review Packet: The collection of information needed for the Campus Committee to make a determination regarding Cultural Affiliation/State Cultural Affiliation, Repatriation or Disposition.
-See also #9 in Appendix A-1.
+See also #9 of the Flowchart Narrative on UC’s NAGPRA website.

+State Aboriginal Territory: Under CalNAGPRA § 8012(m), lands identified as aboriginally occupied by one or more California Indian tribes.
+State Aboriginal Territory may be recognized by any of the following: Consultation with California Indian tribes, treaties, including those agreed to but not ratified, a final judgment of the federal Indian Claims Commission or the United States Court of Claims, an act of the United States Congress, or an executive order.

+Under NAGPRA § 10.11(b)(2)(ii), “Aboriginal occupation may be recognized by a final judgment of the Indian Claims Commission or the United States Court of Claims, or a treaty, Act of Congress, or Executive Order.”

-State Cultural Affiliation: State Cultural Affiliation means that there is arelationship of shared group identity that can reasonably be traced historically or prehistorically between members of a present-day California Indian Tribe, as defined in CalNAGPRA § 8012(j), and an identifiable earlier Tribe or group.
-State Cultural Affiliation is established when the preponderance of the evidence, based on geography, kinship, biology, archaeology, linguistics, folklore, oral tradition, historical evidence, or other information or expert opinion, reasonably leads to such a conclusion.
-CalNAGPRA § 8012(f).
+State Cultural Affiliation [State Culturally Affiliated]: Under CalNAGPRA § 8012(n), State Cultural Affiliation means that there is a Reasonable, as defined in CalNAGPRA § 8012(l), relationship of shared group identity that can reasonably be traced historically or precontact between members of a present-day California Indian tribe, as defined in CalNAGPRA § 8012(c), and an identifiable earlier Tribe or group.
+State Cultural Affiliation must be based on one or more of the following: geography, kinship, biology, archaeology, linguistics, folklore, oral tradition, historical evidence, Tribal Traditional Knowledge, or other information or expert opinion, that reasonably leads to that conclusion.
+CalNAGPRA § 8012(n).

 Stewardship: The care of Human Remains and Cultural Items.
 See Section V.J.1 regarding incorporation of traditional care.